claragt/clara-portfolio/posts/example-post.md

 We have a [template justification letter to attend](https://docs.google.com/document/d/1NJGJYjOQ9SwhtcPQbW55NSsNVGB-d2sONouFnQ2DiDw/edit?usp=sharing), which you're welcome to use.

 We have a few subsidised or free tickets available.
-If you’re Black, disabled, trans or not university educated, or if you’re working in the climate space - get in touch [ucdtrainingcourse@gmail.com](mailto:ucdtrainingcourse@gmail.com)
+If you’re Black, disabled, trans, First Nations, not university educated, or if you’re working in the climate space - get in touch ucdtrainingcourse@gmail.com﻿

 # What you’ll learn